ospalh/anki-addons/pages/Colorful toolbars.md

 </figure>
-The appearence can be changed by editing the add-on [source file](https://github.com/ospalh/anki-addons/blob/master/colorful_toolbars.py) by activating the “Tools/Add-ons/Colorful toolbars/Edit...” menu item.
+The appearence can be changed by editing the add-on [source file](https://github.com/ospalh/anki-addons/blob/master/colorful_toolbars.py) by activating the <q>Tools/Add-ons/Colorful toolbars/Edit...</q> menu item.

-The file contains a switch to chage the add-on to “netbook”-mode.
+The file contains a switch to chage the add-on to netbook mode.
 When the `netbook_version = True` line is active the the two icon bars are on the <span class="qtbase left_or_top">left</span> and right, to preserve vertical screen space.
 To get to my personal variant with different buttons in the bottom bar, take a look at the git branch [`develop-ospalh-special`](https://github.com/ospalh/anki-addons/blob/develop-ospalh-special/colorful_toolbars.py).
 Remember to also get the
 [icons directory](https://github.com/ospalh/anki-addons/tree/develop-ospalh-special/color_icons)
 when you get the add-on from github.

-There are also switches to show the “Mute” and “Last card” switches in the bottom icon bar.
+There are also switches to show the <q>Mute</q> and <q>Last card</q>
+switches in the bottom icon bar.

 [UTSL](http://www.jargon.net/jargonfile/u/UTSL.html) for further
 changes to the icons shown.